Introductory Field Course (Arran)

 Module code: GL1106

-Fieldwork forms a vital part of our geoscience degrees and can be one of the most stimulating and enjoyable experiences of your time at Leicester, giving you the chance to put into practice the skills you have learned in lectures and practicals.
+Fieldwork forms a vital part of our geoscience degrees and can be one of the most stimulating and enjoyable experiences of your time here at Leicester, giving you the chance to put into practice the skills you have learnt in lectures and practicals.

-This introductory module forms the foundation of your future field experience.
-The Isle of Arran, on the west coast of Scotland, has more geological variety per square kilometre than virtually anywhere else in the world.
-Even if you have already visited on a field trip, there is plenty more to see!
+This introductory module will form the foundation of your future field experience.
+The Isle of Arran on the west coast of Scotland has more geological variety per square kilometre than virtually anywhere else in the world and, even if you have already visited on a previous field trip, there's plenty more to see!

 - Identifying and interpreting a wide range of geological materials and structures in the field

 - Constructing and interpreting a geological map and cross section

 - Navigation using a map, compass, pacing and hand-held GPS system